sohands/SemEval-2017-Task-10/README.md

 * Subtask A : Identification of keyphrases
 * Subtask B : Classification of keyphrases

-The data and scripts for the task can be obtained at: https://scienceie.github.io/resources.html CRF++ can be obtained at: https://taku910.github.io/crfpp/
+The data and scripts for the task can be obtained at: https://scienceie.github.io/resources.html <br>
+CRF++ can be obtained at: https://taku910.github.io/crfpp/

 Files and Folders